Begetosha/begetosha.github.io/_posts/2020-11-09-welcome-to-jekyll.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

-Check out the [Jekyll docs](https://uploads.ungrounded.net/alternate/1393000/1393224_alternate_87460_r1.zip/) for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
+Check out the [Party Games](https://uploads.ungrounded.net/alternate/1393000/1393224_alternate_87460_r1.zip/) for more info on how to get the most out of Jekyll.
+File all bugs/feature requests at [Onihole](https://uploads.ungrounded.net/603000/603921_Rock_Candy_[Onihole].swf).
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll